IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-digital-cockpit-into-a-gradle-project.md

     // Optional: Plugin for versioning the APK based on the Git repository information. implementation("com.tomtom.ivi.platform.gradle:api_tools_version:$iviPlatformVersion")

-    // Optional: Plugin to use the default frontends and services from the TomTom IndiGO platform
+    // Optional: Plugin to use the default frontends and services from the TomTom Digital Cockpit platform
     // and app suite.
     implementation("com.tomtom.ivi.product.gradle:api_productdefaults_core:$iviPlatformVersion")